A Guide to Smart Meters

 What is a smart meter?

-A smart meter is a new kind of gas or electricity meter that takes meter readings automatically and sends them to your energy supplier, so they know exactly how much energy you’ve used.
+A smart meter measures how much gas and electricity you’re using and sends meter readings automatically to your energy supplier, so they know exactly how much energy you’ve used.

 Why are smart meters being rolled out across the UK?

-The logic is that if customers have real-time information about how much gas and electricity they’re using, they’ll be able to change their energy consumption – saving energy and money too.
+The logic is that if customers have real-time information about how much gas and electricity they’re using, they’ll be able to find ways to reduce their energy consumption – saving energy and money too.

 Energy suppliers also save money in the long term, because the process is faster and more accurate, removing the need to send updated bills and reducing the number of meter readings done.